qemu/qemu/docs/system/i386/sgx.rst

 devices are parsed and realized.
 This limitation means that EPC does not require -maxmem as EPC is not treated as {cold,hot}plugged memory.

-Qemu does not artificially restrict the number of EPC sections exposed to a guest, e.g. Qemu will happily allow you to create 64 1M EPC sections.
+QEMU does not artificially restrict the number of EPC sections exposed to a guest, e.g. QEMU will happily allow you to create 64 1M EPC sections.
 Be aware that some kernels may not recognize all EPC sections, e.g. the Linux SGX driver is hardwired to support only 8 EPC sections.

-The following Qemu snippet creates two EPC sections, with 64M pre-allocated to the VM and an additional 28M mapped but not allocated::
+The following QEMU snippet creates two EPC sections, with 64M pre-allocated to the VM and an additional 28M mapped but not allocated::

  -object memory-backend-epc,id=mem1,size=64M,prealloc=on \